ruzickap/k8s-istio-webinar/docs/part-03/README.md

 ![Architecture](https://raw.githubusercontent.com/aws-samples/eks-workshop/65b766c494a5b4f5420b2912d8373c4957163541/static/images/crystal.svg?sanitize=true
 "Architecture")

-## Create TLS certificate using Let's Encrypt
+## Create SSL certificate using Let's Encrypt

 Create `ClusterIssuer` and `Certificate` for Route53 used by cert-manager.
 It will allow Let's encrypt to generate certificate.
 Route53 (DNS) method of